sogladev/spellscript-refactor-tool/README.md

 This tool find the first SpellScript by searching for `public SpellScriptLoader` in a file and converts it.
 Use `--skip` to start at a specific line

+Disclaimer: this tool is dumb.
+It does not add validate for used spells, enums for magic numbers, and may remove variables; some manual work is required but is a good first pass

 [See sample log./refactor.log](./refactor.log)

 Run tests